mcneiljv/rpg-game-maker/README.md

 ## About

-This is **RPG Game Maker**, a game built using **GameMaker Studio**.
+This is a basic **RPGr** built using **GameMaker Studio**.
 It includes basic RPG elements like rooms, sprites, objects, scripts, and tilesets.
 The goal is to learn, experiment, and build a fun RPG foundation.

 ---